Magnetic hard-direction ordering in anisotropic Kondo systems: Discussion

 It is important to stress that magnetic hard-direction ordering could occur even at temperatures above $T_0$, since the RKKY interaction, $J_\gamma^{\rm RKKY}\sim g_\gamma^2$, is significantly enhanced along the hard direction, e.g. for a system with easy-plane anisotropy we find $g_z > g_{xy}$ significantly above $T_0$.
 As a result, the susceptibility along this direction would diverge first, giving rise to magnetic hard-direction ordering.

-Using the numerical renormalization group (NRG), we investigated the strong-coupling behaviour of the under-screened $S=1$ single channel Kondo model with single-ion anisotropy.
+Using NRG, we investigated the strong-coupling behaviour of the under-screened $S=1$ single channel Kondo model with single-ion anisotropy.
 We found that in this regime a crossing of magnetic susceptibilities can occur, but only in systems with easy-plane anisotropy.
+While the NRG results are robust at strong coupling, they crucially depend on the Hilbert space truncation and energy discretization in the intermediate temperature regime \cite{Zitko11,Yang+20}, making it impossible to numerically resolve susceptibility crossings and compare with our perturbative calculations.
+One would expect that with increasing coupling strength the effect becomes more asymmetric and eventually only survives in systems with easy-plane anisotropy.
 This might explain why this case is more frequently observed in experiments \cite{Hafner+19}.
 It would be interesting to investigate the strong coupling behaviour of Kondo models with different $S$ and $N$, as well as of closely related Coqblin-Schrieffer models, which better describe systems with strong spin-orbit coupling.
-For the latter, we found susceptibility crossings in weak-coupling perturbation theory and at strong coupling in the infinitely narrow band limit.
+For the latter, we found susceptibility crossings in perturbation theory and at strong coupling in the infinitely narrow band limit.

 The mechanism presented here is rooted in the interplay of Kondo fluctuations and anisotropy on the single-impurity level.
 This would explain why hard-direction ordering is observed in a range of Kondo lattice systems, irrespective of the order and universality of the magnetic phase transition \cite{Hafner+19} and for both ferromagnetic \cite{list} and antiferromagnetic ordering \cite{Kondo+13,Khalyavin+13,Takeuchi+01}.